MichaelCurrin/jekyll-blog-demo/index.md

 Welcome to my **Jekyll Blog Demo**

-> Minimal base for a static website built with Jekyll and a theme
+> Base for a static website blog - built with Jekyll and the default theme

 <!-- Adding div align="center" converted to plain markdown unfortunately so let that out -->